tkanmae/ansible-role-ldm/README.md

   expression for the data product identifiers to match; `host`, a host
   identifier: either a host name or IP address in "dotted-quad" format.
   Optionally, the port on an upstream host can be appended after a colon.
+* `ldm_allow_entries`: Give permission to downstream LDMs.
+Each entry is a hash with two required and two optional items.  `feedset` is a set of feed types to request.  `host_pattern` is an extended regular expression that specifies what hosts are allowed to receive data products whose feed type is in `feedset`.  `ok_pattern` is an optional extended regular expression that a product identifier must match in order to be sent to the requesting LDM.
+The default value is `".*"`.  `no_pattern` is an optional extended regular expression that a product-identifier must NOT match in order to be sent to the requesting LDM.

 ## Requirements